• Skip to primary navigation

 Ingredients on a counter top.

 • Seasoning - Salt, pepper, paprika, and red pepper flakes add flavor to your dish without making it spicy.
-For a truly mild dish, the red pepper flakes can be omitted
+For a truly mild dish, the red pepper flakes can be omitted.

 • Olive oil - Any neutral cooking oil on hand will work.

 • Orzo - Can be substituted with other small pasta shapes.
-You'll need about 6 to 7 ounces of shaped pasta, like macaroni, ditalini, or shells.

 • Heavy cream - Makes your sauce thick and creamy.
 Can be substituted with half & half for a slightly thinner sauce.